Dentists sue over NY crane collapse during storm Sandy

 Mary Costello, a spokeswoman for Lend Lease, did not immediately return a call seeking comment.

 The building, known as One57 and designed by Christian de Portzamparc, features $90 million apartments.
-It has been climbing higher and, at 1,004 feet (300 metres), will tower over other buildings near Columbus Circle at the southwest corner of Central Park in Manhattan.
+It has been climbing higher and, at 1,004 feet, will tower over other buildings near Columbus Circle at the southwest corner of Central Park in Manhattan.

 Both dental practices, Musikant Deutsch and Caroline Stern, located within one block of the apartment tower, were forced to evacuate their offices when the crane collapsed, the lawsuit said.